EU–Mercosur Partnership Agreement: Finalization, signature and ratification

 Once the texts are final and legally revised they would need to be translated in all EU and Mercosur official languages.
 The texts would then be presented by the European Commission to the Council of Ministers of the European Union for approval, where unanimity is required.
 If approved the council would sign the agreement and send it over to the Mercosur countries and to the European Parliament.
 An EU association agreement would also need to be approved by the national parliaments of all EU member states.
 Ratification of the agreement by the national parliaments of the Mercosur countries would also be required.

-All together this is a process that may take many years in itself.
-However, in the EU the trade part of the agreement (and some elements of the preamble, institutional and final provisions) may already be implemented provisionally after the ratification by the Mercosur and the approval of the European Parliament.
+All together this is a process that may take many years in itself; however, in the EU the trade part of the agreement (and some elements of the preamble, institutional and final provisions) may already be implemented provisionally after the ratification by the Mercosur and the approval of the European Parliament.
 The European Commission may also decide to present the trade pillar as a separate trade agreement.
 If the Mercosur countries and the Council agree with that, the separate trade agreement does not need to be approved by the parliaments of the EU member states (as trade is an exclusive EU competence), the approval of the European Parliament suffices.
 What is left of the association agreement must still be approved by all the national parliaments and cannot be implemented provisionally.
 On the European Parliament's Legislative Train schedule discussing and updating the state of play of EU–Mercosur Association Agreement, it states:On 28 June 2019, an agreement in principle was reached between the EU and the four founding members of Mercosur [..] on the trade pillar as part of a wider Association Agreement (AA) including political dialogue and cooperation.
 The latter part was agreed upon in June 2018.
 After the change of government in Brazil in January 2023, the parties agreed on a roadmap for the first half of 2023 to negotiate an additional instrument as regards the commitments made under the trade and sustainable development (TSD) chapter of the trade pillar.
 After the EU submitted its text proposal to Mercosur in March 2023, Mercosur on 14 September 2023 transmitted to the Commission its counterproposal that has since served as the basis for further negotiations.
 Despite progress made, the parties failed to sign a final deal at the December 2023 Mercosur summit due to strong resistance voiced by outgoing Argentinian President Fernández and French President Macron.
-Talks will continue with a new deadline set for mid-2024, since the majority of EU Member States backs the deal.Notably, unlike the former President Fernández, the new administration under Argentina's President Javier Milei supports a "swift conclusion to the EU-Mercosur deal".
-Given that Argentina was a key opponent in 2023, this shift in position could signal a move toward finalizing the agreement.
+Talks will continue with a new deadline set for mid-2024, since the majority of EU Member States backs the deal.